ajrussellaudio/codeclan-notes-starter/lessons/tutorial/index.md

 week: 0
 day: 0
 order: 0
-summary: A tutorial in using this method of delivering student notes
+objectives: [
-objectives: null
+  "A tutorial in using this method of delivering student notes" ]
 ---

 ## Introduction